PaulAdutwum/Know_Before_You_Go_-Restaurant_Vibe/QUICKSTART.md

-# know Before YOU GO
+# know Before You GO

 Welcome to **VibeFinder** - Your AI-powered restaurant discovery platform!